 Memorable Manitobans: John Carl Ridd (1929-2003)

-Born at Winnipeg on 17 August 1929, son of D. N. Ridd, he attended school in Winnipeg and Fort William.
+Born at Winnipeg on 17 August 1929, son of D. N. Ridd, he attended Laura Secord School and schools in Fort William.
 He received degrees from the University of Manitoba, United College (now University of Winnipeg) and Drew University (Madison, New Jersey) from which he earned a PhD in Religion and Literature.
 He was ordained by the United Church of Canada in 1958 and served the Emerson - Dominion City charge from 1958 to 1963, and Eastside Methodist Church in Paterson, New Jersey (1964 to 1966).
 Returning to Winnipeg in 1966 he built the Religious Studies Department at the University of Winnipeg, teaching there for twenty-nine years.

 In 1973 he was given the Robson Award for Excellence in Teaching and in 1989 he won the Clarence Atchison Award for Excellence in Community Service.
 Carl loved all sports and excelled at most he tried but his great love was basketball.
 Known as King Carl, he was a member of the Canadian Olympic Basketball Team in Helsinki in 1952 and a member of the Canadian team at the World Basketball Tournament in Rio de Janeiro in 1954, where he was selected to the Second All-Star team.
 He was elected to the Canadian Basketball Hall of Fame in 1980 and to the Manitoba Sports Hall of Fame in 1983.